olayaantonio/dpc-next/README.md

 # DPC Next Boilerplate Project

-This is the beginning of a boilerplate for react projects
+This is the beginning of a boilerplate for react projects.

+Demo application available at https://dpc-next.vercel.app

 ---